Copyright and Fair Use Guidance During the COVID-19 Emergency

 UGA Libraries support the emergency online instructional efforts of our faculty.
 Please visit the UGA Libraries' guide to Library Resources for Online Classes.This guide includes a newly approved copyright statement to provide guidance for faculty when requesting in-copyright works to be scanned for their eLC and other online course platforms

-Lists and personal materials to be placed on reserve for the upcoming semester are guaranteed to be available on the first day of the semester if they are received by the deadline to be posted here.
+Lists and personal materials to be placed on reserve for the upcoming semester are guaranteed to be available on the first day of the semester if they are received by the deadline announced in Archnews.
+For Fall Semester 2020, the deadline was July 17.
 Requests submitted after the deadline will be processed in the order they are received.
 Instructors will be notified when their reserve lists have been processed and items are available for use.

 The University of Georgia Libraries are committed to complying with the United States Copyright Act of 1976 and all applicable intellectual property laws.
 The UGA Libraries are not responsible for obtaining copyright clearances or permissions from copyright holders for materials submitted for use as course reserves.
 Additional copyright information is provided on this library resource guide.